metabrainz/picard-docs/source/variables/tags_basic.rst

 **catalognumber**

-    The number(s) assigned to the release by the label(s) which can often be found on the spine or near the barcode.
+    The number(s) assigned to the release by the label(s), which can often be found on the spine or near the barcode.
     There may be more than one, especially when multiple labels are involved.

 **comment**

-    Disambiguation Comment
+    Disambiguation Comment - the comment entered to help distinguish one release from another (e.g.: Deluxe version with 2 bonus tracks).

 **compilation**